FDio/govpp/extras/libmemif/README.md

 *raw-data* is a basic example showing how to create a memif interface, handle events through callbacks and perform Rx/Tx of raw data.
-Before handling an actual packets it is important to understand the skeleton of libmemif-based applications.
+Before handling an actual packet it is important to understand the skeleton of libmemif-based applications.

 Since VPP expects proper packet data, it is not very useful to connect